Sooo how are we doing, you ask?! We are all good and excited to welcome guests back to Sun and Co. in 2021☀️

-Even when COVID reached its peak in Spain, Jávea only registered a bunch of cases and the situation has always been under control.
-Being far away from big cities, with most of its population living in villas and thanks to the local community respecting the rules, the chances of another outbreak are pretty slim here.
+Even when COVID reached its peak in Spain back in 2020, Jávea only registered a bunch of cases and the situation has always been under control.
+Being far away from big cities, with most of its population living in villas and thanks to the local community respecting the rules, the chances of other outbreaks are pretty slim here.

-Jávea’s mild climate and its abundance of outdoor space will be a huge advantage during the fall and winter seasons when people can still continue to spend time outside even with the current restrictions.
+Jávea’s mild climate and its abundance of outdoor space is a huge advantage during the fall and winter seasons when people can still continue to spend time outside even with the current restrictions.

 Sun and Co.
 Post Covid Guidelines